MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 - `canvas:{canvasId}:ai_operations` - AI agent operations

 **Flow**:
+Each broadcast carries both the latest `updated_at` timestamp and an incremented `version` number.
+Clients discard any payload whose `version` is lower than the one they have already applied, which guarantees deterministic convergence even when messages arrive out of order.

 \`\`\`
-User A edits object → Broadcast → User B receives → Apply update
+User A edits object → Broadcast (version 6) → User B receives → Apply update (ignored if local version > 6)
 \`\`\`

 **Conflict Scenario**: